October 31, 2017

 - Visit a Special Financing Dealer – A final option that works for many people looking for used cars after a bankruptcy is to visit a special financing car dealership.
 These dealers offer financing through their own finance departments rather than working with banks or other lenders, which allows them to offer loans to customers that a bank might not work with.
 Special financing options can be a great resource for buyers with bad credit who need a car right away.

 If you recently declared bankruptcy in Oklahoma City and need a new car to enable your recovery, come to The KEY today.
 We offer special financing options to buyers with bad or no credit, including buyers who recently declared or emerged from bankruptcy.
-We can get you approved for a car loan in just a few minutes, and we also offer free CarFax vehicle history reports and free lifetime warranties on every car we sell!
-Call us today at (405) 526-7010 or visit our Facebook and Twitter pages to learn more!
+We can get you approved for a car loan in just a few minutes, and we also offer free CarFax vehicle history reports and free 10 year warranties on every car we sell!
+Call us today at (405) 526-7010 or Twitter pages to learn more! to learn more!